Back

 \({\text{X}}={\color{Cyan} \dfrac{3}{9}} {\color{DarkGreen} + {\color{Red} -}\dfrac{5}{9}}\)

-Now that our fractions have the same denominator, we can add the numerators.
+Now that the fractions have the same denominator, you can add the numerators.

 \(3+-5=-2\)